Skip to main content

 CLI wrapper and version management

 When you install the Moderne CLI (via the curl/PowerShell installer, Homebrew, or Chocolatey) — what actually gets installed is a lightweight wrapper script called modw.
 The mod command you use is a symlink to this wrapper.
-Each time you run a mod command, the wrapper handles downloading the correct CLI distribution for your platform, locating a compatible Java runtime, and optimizing startup performance before launching the CLI itself.
+Each time you run a mod command, the wrapper handles downloading the correct CLI distribution for your platform, locating a compatible Java runtime, applying JVM startup arguments, and optimizing startup performance before launching the CLI itself.

 Most users never need to think about this.
 But if you need to control which CLI version your team uses, pin a version for CI reproducibility, understand what network calls the CLI makes, or troubleshoot startup issues, this guide will explain how the wrapper works and how to configure it.